Designer-Studios/CodeCreate/SECURITY.md

 # Security Policy

-Please DO NOT mess with and of the security files such as SECURITY.md, as it will create bugs and inssues providing less security.
+Please DO NOT mess with and of the security files such as SECURITY.md, as it will create bugs and issues providing less security.

 ## Supported Versions